Logo-stateuniv

 Information Summary

-Atlantic Cape Community College offers the Associate in Applied Science degree (AAS) for students who want to take up a profession directly after completing their required coursework.
+The Associate in Applied Science degree (AAS) is offered for students who want to take up a profession directly after completing their required coursework.
 The areas of study that AAS degree candidates can pursue include Accounting, Air Traffic Control Terminal, Culinary Arts, Computer Technician, Health Professions, and Hospitality Management.

 The college also offers various career-oriented certificate programs in areas such as Business Paraprofessional Management, Computer Security, and Human Services.